 Try writing down everything your child needs to do before school, and put the activities into sequence.
 Put all the things she needs in set places.
 Pack her lunch box each night and put it in the fridge.
 Put her school shoes by the door.
 Take photos and make a visual plan of the morning routine.
 Follow the plan for a couple of weeks, then review it to see how well it’s working.
 If you need help developing a school morning plan, ask your child’s early intervention teacher.

 You can talk to your early intervention provider or kindergarten teacher about developing a transition plan for starting school.
 Ideally, the plan for the transition to school would start at the beginning of your child’s last year at preschool.

-Your early intervention provider will have had lots of experience in helping other children with ASD make the transition to school.
-They’ll be able to give specific advice about your child and the kinds of strategies most likely to be successful for him.
+Your early intervention provider will have lots of experience in helping children with autism spectrum disorder (ASD) make the transition to school.
+The provider can give you specific advice about your child and the kinds of strategies most likely to be successful for him.
 You’ll also be able to discuss strategies that have helped at home.

-Your provider will work with the school on the more formal aspects of the plan, such as making sure the school has all the information it needs about your child’s support needs and learning styles.
-They might also be able to help you set up structured visits before the first official day.
+Your provider can work with the school on the more formal aspects of the plan, like making sure the school has all the information it needs about your child’s support needs and learning styles.
+The provider might also be able to help you set up structured visits before the first official day.